kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 \end{align}
 ```

-It is obvious that the meridional shift of ITCZ is determined by two factors (1) the cross-equatorial energy flux and (2) the net energy on the equator.
-A more negative $ <\overline{vh}>_0$ (stronger transport from the North Hemisphere to the South Hemisphere) leads to a more poleward shift of ITCZ.
-On the other hand, more energy input ($\text{SW}-\text{LW}-\text{O}$) to the colder hemisphere will make such shift smaller (because the inter-hemisphere energy difference is smaller!)
-In general, {eq}`Bichoff_and_Schneidor3` provides a simple law for diagnosing the location of ITCZ. (one should notice that I used diagnose rather than).
-It works when the location of ITCZ linearly various with the energy flux on the equator. {eq}`Bichoff_and_Schneidor3` breaks down when such linearity is violated.
-In such case, higher-order terms may be required to have a more accurate approximation.
+Clearly, the meridional shift of the ITCZ is influenced by two factors: (1) the cross-equatorial energy flux and (2) the net energy at the equator.
+A more negative $<\overline{vh}>_0$ (indicating stronger energy transport from the Northern Hemisphere to the Southern Hemisphere) results in a more poleward shift of the ITCZ.
+Conversely, an increase in energy input ($\text{SW}-\text{LW}-\text{O}$) to the cooler hemisphere reduces this shift because the energy difference between the hemispheres becomes smaller.
+In general, {eq}`Bichoff_and_Schneidor3` offers a straightforward method for determining the ITCZ location.
+It is valid when the ITCZ position varies linearly with the energy flux at the equator.
+However, when this linearity is not present, higher-order terms may be required for a more precise approximation.

-As discussed in the axisymmetric model, the boundary of Hadley is also modulated by the strength of eddy.
-Therefore, if we employ two integrations of  {eq}`Bichoff_and_Schneidor2`: one from the equator to the Northern edge of Hadley and the other one from the equator to the Southern edge. i.e.,
+In the axisymmetric model, the boundary of the Hadley cell is also influenced by the strength of eddy activity.
+Thus, integrating {eq}`Bichoff_and_Schneidor2` from the equator to both the Northern and Southern edges of the Hadley cell yields:

 ```{math}
 :label: Bichoff_and_Schneidor4